AI Trail Analysis

 Weather⌄

-The White Mountains are infamous for their unpredictable weather; conditions can change rapidly and dramatically.
-Hikers must be prepared for all four seasons in a single day, with strong winds, fog, and rain being common even in summer.
+The White Mountains are notorious for unpredictable and extreme weather.
+It's crucial to be prepared for all four seasons in a single day, even during summer months.
+Temperatures can drop significantly with elevation gain, and strong winds are common on exposed ridges.

 What to bring⌄